Property Market Changing – Buying and Selling

 Home Buyer Trends

-• a stronger job market,
+• a strong job market,

 • more people moving to the country,